xttjsn/Graphics/README_filter.txt

     apply_bs: This is the separable box filter.
 It's the fastest filter so far.
     apply_fb: This is THE fastest filter of all.
 It uses O(1) space and O(1) time for each pixel!
 I've written down the idea of it in filterblur.cpp, but the core idea is based on the fact that adjacent values only differ by the difference of the value of the left pixel and the right pixel.
 This is also the filter that get's called when you click filter!

+Marquee selection is supported.

 Scale:
 I implemented a separable scale filter by using the formula given in the lecture notes.
+Marquee selection is supported.

 Rotate:
 I implemented a rotation filter.
 First I compute the scaled width and height, and then used back-map to find the corresponding location of each new pixel in the un-rotated image.
 This location probably contains fractions.
 To deal with fractions, I used the bicubic interpolation technique given in lab05 via glm::mix.